panchocodes/cplusplus-the-coding-interview/README.md

 # cplusplus-the-coding-interview
-My C++ solutions to exercises in 'Cracking the Coding Interview'
+My C++ solutions to the coding exercises in 'Cracking the Coding Interview'